bpietrancosta/PyPoll-/README.md

 ###
 ### 5) The winner was Diana DeGette who won with 73.8% of the vote

 ### We would recommend that the election committee make use of this script for future elections.
-The only requirement will be to have the election results be provided in a csv file matching the structure of the one we used for this analysis.
+If the election results csv file are dropped in the same directory, ### then the primary requirement requirement to re-use the script is to ensure that the input file maintains this same structure.